AgileBA/Resume_screener/README.md

-# 📄 Resume Screener
+# 📄 Resume Screener (Agentic AI)

 An AI-powered **Resume Screening System** that helps recruiters and hiring managers automatically filter, rank, and shortlist candidates based on job descriptions.

-This project leverages **LangChain, Google Generative AI, and ChromaDB** to analyze resumes, extract key skills, and provide relevance scores for better decision-making.
+This project leverages **LangChain, FAISS, and Google Generative AI** to analyze resumes, extract key skills, and provide relevance scores for better decision-making.

 ---